This project will not only restore the Cathedral organ but also bring back some of the quality and beauty of the original Henry Willis instrument.

 How you can help

-This project will be made possible with the generous support of many, through The Canterbury Voice.
+Visitors can now find out more about the works and make a contactless donation to support them directly through the project’s dedicated hoardings installed in the Cathedral.
+The project will be made possible with the generous support of many, through The Canterbury Voice.
 This campaign will ensure the future of music at Canterbury Cathedral, beginning with the urgent needs of the failing organ.
 You can make a dedicated gift to The Canterbury Voice online, or contact a member of the Trust team if you would like to discuss your gift.

 Text PIPE10 £10 to 70070 to donate £10 to The Canterbury Voice today